k-r-o-y/pal/README.md

 The repository includes:

-- Deterministic seeds
+- Deterministic random seeds
-- Stored row-level benchmark results
+- Benchmark scripts
 - Plot-generation scripts
-- Configuration files
+- Experimental configurations
-- Environment recording
+- Figure-generation utilities
-- Experiment metadata
+- Complete dissertation documentation

-All figures in the dissertation can be reproduced directly from the repository.
+All figures presented in the accompanying MSc dissertation can be reproduced directly from this repository.

 ---